Dengue is a Dangerous Disease

 Global incidence of dengue has drastically upped in the last few years.
-According to the World Health Organisations (WHO), there are about 390 million cases of dengue fever worldwide, and of the total number of cases, 96 million require medical treatment.
+According to the World Health Organisations (WHO), there are about 390 million cases of dengue fever worldwide.
+The total number of cases, 96 million require medical treatment.

 Dengue and its symptoms

-Dengue is a mosquito – borne viral disease caused by one of the many closely related dengue viruses.
-It is an acute illness caused by one of the many types of mosquitoes in the genus Aeges aegyptia.
-Talking about its symptoms, Dr. Mukesh Mehra, a senior consultant, Internal Medicine, Max super speciality hos-pital, patpar-ganj says, “Typically people infected with dengue virus are asymptomatic (80%) and only 5% have severe illness.
+Dengue is a mosquito – borne viral disease.
+It is caused by one of the many closely related dengue viruses.
+An acute illness caused by one of the many types of mosquitoes.
+In the genus Aeges aegyptia.
+Talking about its symptoms.
+Dr. Mukesh Mehra, a senior consultant.
+Internal Medicine, Max super speciality hospital, patparganj says, “Typically people infected with dengue virus.
+They are asymptomatic (80%) and only 5% have severe illness.

-Early signs of dengue may include high fever, joint pains, nausea, head-ache, vomiting, dip in blood pressure and would perpetuate with a chara-cteristic skin rash.
-Though mostly the fever doesn,t last beyond a week, some cases may develop more critical symptoms and pose life thr-eatening danger.
-The latter situation is characterized by a drop in the level of blood platelets, blood plasma leakage or a severely low blood pressure.
+Early signs of dengue.
+It may include high fever, joint pains, headache and vomiting with a characteristic skin rash.
+Though mostly the fever doesn,t last beyond a week.
+Some cases may develop more critical symptoms and pose life threatening danger.
+The latter situation is characterized by a drop in the level of blood.
+Platelets, blood plasma leakage or a severely low blood pressure.

-The rare case, when dengue devel-ops into a life threatening disease is referred to as Dengue Hemorrh-agic Fever or Dengue Shock Synd-rome.
-The former is characterized by Haemorrhage, blood plasma leak-age, and an exceptionally low platelet count.
-While, the latter occurs due to dangerously low blood pressure, whi-ch may lead to a circulatory colla-pse ( shock ).
+The rare case, when dengue develops into a life threatening disease.
+They are referred to as Dengue Hemorrhagic Fever or Dengue Shock Syndrome.
+The former is characterized by Haemorrhage, blood plasma leakage.
+An exceptionally low platelet count.
+While, the latter occurs due to dangerously low blood pressure, which may lead to a circulatory collapse ( shock ).

 Incidence of Dengue

-Though, the fever can attack any-body, the ones with a weak immue system are at greater risk than others.
-“Dengue like all other viru-ses has undergone mutation and nearly four variant strains of denue have been identified, “said Dr. Amit-abh Parti – Additional Director, Inter-net Medicine – Forests Memorial Re-search Institute, Gurgaon.
+Though, the fever can attack anybody.
+The ones with a weak immune system are at greater risk than others.
+“Dengue like all other viruses has undergone mutation.
+Nearly, the four variant strains of denue have been identified.
+Dr. Amitabh Parti Additional Director, Internet Medicine Forests Memorial Research Institute, Gurgaon.

 Dengue prevention plan

-- Reduction of number of mosqui-toes by improved water storage, proper waste disposal, and check-ing water stagnancy.
+- Reduction of number of mosquitoes.
+They improved water storage, proper waste disposal, and checking water stagnancy.

-- Mosquito repellents are also quite effective but they should be used with the following points of cau-tion : avoid them for infants bel-ow km 2 months of age, for in-fants older than 2 months, apply repellents containing 10% FEET, avoid applying them on palms, near eyes or mouth, always read the instruction on the label, parti-cularly for babies, pregnant and breast feeding women.
+- Mosquito repellents are also quite effective.
+But, it should be used with the various points of caution. : Avoid them for infants below km 2 months of age, for infants older than 2 months.
+Apply repellents containing 10% FEET.
+Avoid applying them on palms, near eyes or mouth.
+Always read the instruction on the label.
+Particularly for babies, pregnant and breast feeding women.

 - The worst hit age group has been school and college children.
-An effective implementation of wearing full – sleeved clothes policy can bring down the number . of cases by upto 50%.
+An effective implementation of wearing full sleeved clothes policy.
+It can bring down the number of cases by upto 50%.

-It is believed that any fever during the rainy season, be it acute or otherwise, should be considered den-gue.
-Proper tests should be run. to check the infection because any de-lay in doing so can prove fatal.
-Th-ough usually, the fever that lasts beyond 7 days is not dengue.
+It is believe that any fever during the rainy season, to acute or otherwise.
+It should be considered dengue.
+Proper tests should be run to check the infection.
+Because any delay in doing so can prove fatal.
+Though usually, the fever that lasts beyond 7 days is not dengue.

-Diagnosis of this disease isn,t diffi-cult.
-A blood test for the disease against the virus can tell whether the person is affected or not.
-But, what remains a concern is that more often than not, people can brush aside the symptoms of dengue as a less dangerous viral fever.
+Diagnosis of this disease isn,t difficult.
+A blood test for the disease against the virus.
+It shows the person is affected or not.
+But, what remains a concern is that more than not, people can brush aside.
+The symptoms of dengue as a less dangerous viral fever.
 So even if you have a speck of doubt, do not delay to go for the test.

-What makes the situation grimmer is the absence of an outlined treat-ment for the disease.
-An early dete-ction and a proper medication are considered positive factors and help in lowering fatality rate of the dis-ease.
-See a doctor, take the pres-cribed medication which are mostly pain relievers, rest and drink maxi-mum fluids.
+What makes the situation grimmer.
+It is the absence of an outlined treatment for the disease.
+They help in lowering fatality rate of the disease.
+See a doctor, take the prescribed medication which are mostly pain relievers, rest and drink maximum fluids.
 If the situation worsens in the first 24 hours, do not delay going to a hospital for checking against critical cities.